This is a video about fuzz pedals we shot in 2022. It illustrates the tonal differences between 6 classic non-octave-up fuzz types.

-This piece features our selection of the best fuzz pedals of all time organized by circuit type and is a recap of all the articles we published about fuzz.
-These articles are updated more than once a year with the addition of new entries and changes in the rankings.
+This article features our selection of the best fuzz pedals of all time organized by circuit type.
+It’s a recap of all the comprehensive fuzz guides you can find on our site.
+These articles are updated several times a year based on sales numbers, new releases, and user reviews.

 What is the Best Fuzz Pedal?

 There isn’t one best fuzz pedal for all occasions… the best one is the one that gets you most excited, right now, or the one that works best in the song you are playing.

 Any pedal lover knows that the history of fuzz started with a handful of early devices from the ’60s and early ’70s whose circuits and sound inspired most fuzzes to this day.